 Researchers can pinpoint the changes that need to be done between the 170-step chemical process of photosynthesis, particularly how plants can speed up turning sunlight into energy to produce more crops in rice, cassava, soybeans, cowpea, and others, the article says.

-By tuning up photosynthesis, it can solve the growing demands of food.
-Especially since the most significant demands would come from the poorest people, living in high population areas that rely on farming to feed their families and earn a living (Tuning up photosynthesis, 2019).
+Tuning up photosynthesis can solve the growing demand for food, especially since the most significant demand would come from the poorest people living in high-population areas who rely on farming to feed their families and earn a living (Tuning up Photosynthesis, 2019).

-Another thing that researchers are doing, according to the article, is to fix the enzyme Rubisco which ‘captures carbon dioxide and turns it into sugars for the plant.’
+Another thing that researchers are doing, according to the article, is fixing the enzyme Rubisco, which ‘captures carbon dioxide and turns it into sugars for the plant.’
 Speeding up Rubisco will also yield higher productivity.

 Afterthoughts

-As these developments are still at an early stage, there’s no way of knowing how these innovations, mainly the ‘tuning up’ plants and bioengineered meats, will impact our health, soil, ecosystems, and other animals.
+As these developments are still in their early stages, we cannot know how these innovations, mainly the ‘tuning up’ of plants and bioengineered meats, will impact our health, soil, ecosystems, and other animals.

-Innovations and technologies are exciting and hold promises to combat food demands and scarcity and lower greenhouse gas emissions, which are crucial in climate change adaptation and mitigation.
+Innovations and technologies are exciting and promise to combat food demands and scarcity and lower greenhouse gas emissions, which are crucial in climate change adaptation and mitigation.

 Sources: